NEW: Updated for the latest trends in 2020

 Adding to genuine, real storytelling, a micro influencer is more relatable in the eyes of consumers.

 The days of attending an event just to be passed a marketing brochure are something of the past.
-They don’t offer much value for the company or the attendee.
+They don’t offer much value for the company or the event attendee.
 People want to feel, see, smell, taste, and touch something.
 There needs to be an active conversation and experience for the customer to engage with your event marketing strategy.

 Sensodyne is a fantastic example of a successful and well executed experiential marketing event.
 They launched an event at Field Park in London to promote awareness for their new product, Sensodyne Complete.
-Instead of just handing out samples they created a full day experience packed with games, public classes, and consultations with professional dentists.
+Instead of just handing out samples they created a full-day event experience packed with games, public classes, and consultations with professional dentists.

 A total PR success with 150 media mentions giving the campaign reach a total of over 4,000,000.
-Close to 6,500 samples were also given away.
+Close to 6,500 samples were also given away at the event.

 Furthermore, experiential marketing doesn’t just generate buzz.
 According to a report by EMI & Mosaic, 70% of users become a regular customer after an experiential marketing event.

-The goal of experiential marketing is to create positive brand associations and grow relationships with your audience giving you a way to be heard amidst the noise and outshine your competitors.
+The goal of experiential marketing for events is to create positive brand associations and grow relationships with your audience giving you a way to be heard amidst the noise and outshine your competitors.

 Marketing before your event is vital to get people to attend but it shouldn’t stop there.
-Capitalize on your attendees by generating social engagement with authentic user-generated content.
+Capitalize on your event attendees by generating social engagement with authentic user-generated content.

 84% of event organizers said that audience engagement solutions are the biggest trend in maximizing the event experience.